 Herbie Hancock 37:30

-You know, to really know what, what it's about.
-But, you know, I have a, I think I have a better understanding of, of the film than I, than I did before.
-And I have a, more of a respect for it, right now, than, than, than I did.
-Actually, I thought the other thing was going to happen.
-I haven't seen it in many years.
-And I thought that I was gonna feel like, well, that’s not a very good film, you know, it's….
-Granted, the acting, acting is, you know.
-Some, some of it, like, well, the guy that played Al Freeman, played Freeman, he, he was really, really great.
+You know, to really know what it's about.
+But, I think I have a better understanding of the film than I did before.
+And I have more of a respect for it right now than I did.
+Actually, I thought the other thing was going to happen—I haven't seen it in many years—and I thought that I was gonna feel like, well, that’s not a very good film, you know, it's….
+Granted, the acting is, you know, some of it, like, well, the guy that played Freeman, he was really, really great.
 I think Paula Kelly, who was the prostitute.
 I think she was really, really, really cool.
-But, but, I mean, the principals, I think, you know, really, really kind of pulled it off.
+I mean, the principals, I think, really kind of pulled it off.
 But I think I have a better understanding of the film than I did before.